A Revolutionary Revolution!

 Spend some time to think up an original tagline, it’s not rocket science.
 Please.

-New Wordpress Theme Preview
+New WordPress Theme Preview

 Along with a brand new design for WebRevolutionary, I’m going to be releasing a new (free) publicly-available WordPress theme, which has yet to be named.
 Progress is coming along quite nicely, and I hope to have it released within the next week or so.